 Considering and clarifying the likely effects of the proposed variation to the Agreement, and indicating which Party Categories it considers will be affected by the proposed variation.

+Considering whether the proposed variation will impact on any current DCUSA owned Data Flows/Items or will necessitate the creation of new DCUSA owned Data Flows/Items

 Considering the impact and interactions with other industry codes when progressing the Change Proposal.

 Evaluating, developing and refining the proposed variation to the Agreement to the extent that it better facilitates the DCUSA Objectives.

 Providing both the Proposer and a majority of the Working Group are supportive, the developing and refining of a proposal may go beyond the stated intent (where reasonable and appropriate), as long as the Working Group ensures that such development and refinement meets the spirit of the original.
 In such instances the Working Group should notify the DCUSA Panel.
-The DCUSA Panel may redirect the Working Group if any development and refinement the revised intent is not reasonable and appropriate.
+The DCUSA Panel may redirect the Working Group, if in their view, any such development/refinement it is not reasonable/appropriate.

 Providing both the Proposer and a majority of the Working Group are supportive, the developing and refining of a proposal may include proposing to the DCUSA Panel that the status of the CP as either “standard” or “urgent” is changed.
 In such instances the Working Group should provide the rationale for the change of status and an updated Working Group work plan to the DCUSA Panel.
 The DCUSA Panel will consider and make a determination on the proposal.

-Evaluating the likely impact of the proposed date for implementation of the variation, and where it considers appropriate, amending this date.
+Evaluating the likely impact of the proposed date for implementation of the variation, and where it considers appropriate, amending this date following consideration of whether or not a lead time for implementation may be necessary (i.e., occasions where DCUSA Parties may require system updates to facilitate a solution arising from an approved change)

 Reviewing the CP legal text sufficiently (which includes checking the legal text for formatting consistency against the DCUSA) once the DCUSA Legal Advisor has reviewed it prior to it being submitted to the DCUSA Panel as part of the Change Report.

-Considering whether, if the proposed variation were made, the Agreement would better facilitate the achievement of one or more of the DCUSA Objectives than if that variation were not made, and providing a rationale for this assessment.
+Considering whether, if the proposed variation were made, the Agreement would better facilitate the achievement of one or more of the DCUSA Objectives than if that variation were not made and providing a rationale for this assessment.

 DCUSA Charging Methodology Changes